 - 1. Aligned with the state's essential academic learning requirements and grade level expectations; and - 2.
 Aligned with current industry standards, as evidenced in the curriculum frameworks.
 The local career and technical advisory committee will certify that courses meet industry standards. - 3.
 Recorded on the student's transcripts as the academic course the equivalence credit fulfills.

 III.
-Mastery/Competency-based creditsComputer Science Courses
+Computer Science Courses

 AP courses